Ise Forest Reserve: Socio-ecological vitality of Ise Forest

 The socio-ecological vitality of the Ise Forest Reserve encompasses the intricate interplay between the forest and its dependent human communities.
 The forest offers a plethora of ecological benefits, including regulating the water cycle, purifying air and water, and fostering biodiversity.
 Additionally, it holds significant cultural and economic value for local communities.

 Rich in plant and animal diversity, including endangered species, the Ise Forest Reserve holds spiritual importance for the Yoruba people, who believe it is inhabited by spirits and deities, utilizing it for various religious practices.
 The local communities rely on the forest for essential resources like food, medicine, and construction materials.
 Moreover, the forest provides economic opportunities through tourism, logging, and agriculture.

 However, this socio-ecological vitality faces multiple threats, such as deforestation, climate change, and encroachment by human activities.
 Deforestation harms wildlife habitats and disrupts the water cycle, while climate change exacerbates these issues by intensifying heat and aridity.
 Human encroachment results in loss of habitat and infrastructure development, further fragmenting the forest.

 Despite these challenges, there are positive initiatives within the Ise Forest Reserve.
 The Ekiti State government has established a new conservation zone, showcasing a commitment to preserving the forest.
 Additionally, various non-governmental organizations are actively engaged in safeguarding the forest and its diverse wildlife.

-How to get to Ise Forest Reserve

-Ise Forest Reserve is closest to Benin Airport, but it is not an international airport.
-So, international visitors typically fly to Lagos International Airport first.

-To get to Ise Forest Reserve from Benin City Airport, take Airport Road, Akenzua Street, and W Circular Road until you reach Benin-Sagamu Expressway/Urubi Street/A121.
-Continue on this road for about 13 minutes, covering about 5.8 kilometers.

-Next, take A122 and drive for about 160 kilometers until you reach Akure.
-This journey should take about 3 hours and 1 minute.
-Once in Akure, take Akure - Ado Ekiti Road for about 21.3 kilometers.
-This should lead you to Ise Forest Reserve.
-This leg of the journey should take about 1 hour.

-In other words, you can fly to Benin City Airport and then drive to Ise Forest Reserve.
-The drive takes about 4 hours and 1 minute.